1nm1/portfolio/README.md

 ![alt text](https://user-images.githubusercontent.com/11877105/171971269-2be6dfaf-a848-4180-9dae-e12ae30d4b62.png)

 # My name is Nathan and this is my portfolio!

-Thank you for stopping by
+## Thank you for stopping by!

 ### This is my portfolio for all things related to data engineering, data science, and software development

-## Below you'll find sections about me and my portfolio

 ### Last Updated: June 2022

+### Below you'll find sections about me and my portfolio

 ---